Enter your email address below and subscribe to our newsletter

 fermented kimchi

-What is the right level of fermentation to make this Kimchi jjigae?
-Well, it needs to be over five weeks old.
-So, how do you achieve this level of fermentation?
-It is best to buy store-bought Kimchi and let it sit for another week or two to ensure that perfect umami flavour.
+What is the ideal fermentation time for making Kimchi jjigae?
+It should be at least five weeks old.
+To achieve this level of fermentation, it’s best to purchase store-bought kimchi and allow it to ferment for an additional week or two to develop the perfect umami flavor.

 Ingredients